FilOzone/warp-speed-log-streaming/README.md

 If running Curio manually (not as systemd), the installer will:
 - Create `/var/log/curio/` directory
-- Add environment variables to `~/.bashrc`:
+- Add environment variables to `/etc/profile.d/curio-logging.sh` (shell-agnostic):
   - `GOLOG_OUTPUT="file+stdout"` (logs to both file and terminal)
   - `GOLOG_FILE="/var/log/curio/curio.log"`
   - `GOLOG_LOG_FMT="json"`

-You'll need to restart Curio after installation for the changes to take effect.
+You'll need to source the configuration (`source /etc/profile.d/curio-logging.sh` or start a new shell) and restart Curio for the changes to take effect.

 ---